-A couple of flexi-cones can be used to mark the start point, but natural markers such as trees work just as well.
+A couple of cones can be used to mark the start point, but natural markers such as trees work just as well.

-Pick a loop of about 200-600m in length and use cones to mark the start of the loop or use a natural marker such as a tree.
+Pick a loop of about 200-600 meters in length and use cones to mark the start of the loop or use a natural marker such as a tree.

 Arrange team members into pairs.
 If possible have stronger runners pair up with weaker runners.